APPLYING FOR A ROLE

 Training locations

-The initial foundation training course for a CNC Police Officer is 18 weeks and takes place both in Oxfordshire, and in Surrey (where firearms training is carried out).
+The initial foundation training course for a CNC Police Officer is 19 weeks and takes place across our delivery centres in Oxfordshire, Surrey, and Cumbria.

 • Carrying firearms